pyeventsourcing/eventsourcing/docs/topics/domain.rst

 This module helps with developing event-sourced domain models.
-It includes a base class for event-sourced aggregates that can be used to develop an event-sourced domain model.
-Event sourced aggregates depend on domain events, and so the aggregate class has a nested event class that can be used to define aggregate events.
+It includes a base class for event-sourced **aggregates** that can be used to develop an event-sourced domain model.
+Event sourced aggregates depend on **domain events**, and so the aggregate class has a nested event class that can be used to define aggregate events.

-There is also a snapshot class, which can be used to store the current state of an aggregate.
-Snapshots improve the time needed to reconstruct an aggregate, by avoiding the need to retrieve and apply all the domain events of an aggregate to reconstruct an aggregate object.
+There is also a snapshot class. **Snapshots** improve the time needed to reconstruct an aggregate, by avoiding the need to retrieve and apply all the domain events of an aggregate to reconstruct an aggregate object.